wenhuizhang/identity/.github/ISSUE_TEMPLATE/bug_report.md

 #### How to reproduce it (as minimally and precisely as possible):

-#### Are there any error messages in PyramID logs?
+#### Are there any error messages in Identity logs?

 #### Anything else we need to know?:

 #### Environment:

-- PyramID version:
+- Identity version:
 - Cloud provider or hardware configuration:
 - Others: